European Heritage Days

-- Encourage greater tolerance for other cultures across Europe
+- counter racism and xenophobia and encourage greater tolerance for other cultures across Europe

-- Improve awareness of the need to protect cultural heritage
+- inform the public and governments [or policymakers] about the need to protect cultural heritage